 Women's marches were held internationally for IWD.
-Why did you decide to join the protestors in Warsaw?
+Why did you decide to join the protesters in Warsaw?

-What was the atmosphere like at the Plac Konstytucji [location of the protest]?
+What was the atmosphere like at the Plac Konstytucji, where the protest was held?

 It was amazing!
 People were really engaged and I could feel the positivity.

 What did it feel like to see so many thousands of people so engaged in this issue?